582-41W-VA/lia-Eventify/proposal-file.md

 - Design and implement the "Save Event" feature.
 - Test features for usability and correctness.
 - Complete styling for all pages based on visual guidelines

+### Week 5:

+- Conduct internal testing to ensure functionality and responsiveness.
+- Refine the user interface for better usability.
+- Write detailed documentation for installation and usage.
+- Prepare and practice the final presentation.